SaneMethod/jquery-ajax-localstorage-cache/README.md

 * You can delete the cache by using ```localStorage.clear()```, or by using ```localStorage.removeItem('cacheKey')``` if you specified a cacheKey.
 Note the above assumes you're using localStorage - replace as appropriate with your Storage interface implementing object.
-* Note that you can pre-load content with this plugin.
+* You can pre-load content with this plugin.
 You just have do to an initial AJAX request with the same cacheKey.
+* In most cases, you can rely on the 'intelligent guess' for the [dataType jQuery ajax parameter](http://api.jquery.com/jquery.ajax/), and leave off the ```dataType``` parameter;
+however, if you're requesting/expecting json, you *must* specify ```dataType:'json'``` if you want the cached value to be returned as an object - otherwise you will receive a JSON string.

 # License